 Now you have your SOA platform configured.
-To check the configuration create a ESB Project using instructions described Section 2.2, "Using ESB Project Examples".
+To check the configuration create a ESB Project using instructions described here.
 As a result you will have two projects created:

-Figure 2.29.
+Figure 2.28.
 Helloworld Projects Created

 Then you will need to add JBoss ESB libraries to your projects to configure the SOA server runtime exactly for your projects.
-Right-click on your project, select Build Path → Add Libraries:
+Right-click on your project, select Build Path > Add Libraries:

-Figure 2.30.
+Figure 2.29.
 Add Libraries

-Choose JBoss ESB Libraries and click Next:
+Choose JBoss ESB Libraries and click Next.

-Figure 2.31.
+Figure 2.30.
 ESB Libraries